WPP-Public/Potato-ACE/src/ace/components/tabs/README.md

 ### Listened for events

-Tabs listens for the following events, which should be dispatched by the user's code on the specific `ace-tabs` element.
+Tabs listens for the following events, which should be dispatched on the specific `ace-tabs` element.

 #### Previous tab